 Tim Oyer counsels clients on IP matters within or relating to sustainability, chemistry, materials, and life sciences.
 He is based in Boston and spends some of his time working out of the firm's New York office.
 After serving as President and Managing Partner of the firm from 2007 to 2021, he has returned to the practice of law full time.

-On the technical side, his teams serve clients that most often operate at the interface of chemistry and another area of science or engineering, such as pharmaceutical drug discovery, electronic/computers, sensors, medical devices, biotech, nanotechnology, and/or microfluidics.
+On the technical side, his teams serve clients that most often operate at the interface of chemistry and another area of science or engineering, such as pharmaceutical drug discovery, energy, sensors, medical devices, biotech, polymers, nanotechnology, and chemistry/materials-related sustainability such as recycling and energy.
 These clients appreciate that some of the most exciting things happen at those intersections, where chemistry is a relevant or key aspect.

 Tim’s legal practice encompasses worldwide intellectual property counseling, including patent prosecution, reissues, opinions, oppositions, trademarks, trade secrets, IP due diligence, agreements, and related transactions.

 Tim counsels clients in industry and academia, from venture-backed high-tech companies building domestic and international intellectual property portfolios to larger companies with mature product streams.
 Tim also serves venture capital firms in evaluating the IP position of companies that are the target of potential investment and companies in building or tuning an IP strategy and/or structure to exceed the expectations of VC and other investors.